jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 [toc]

+Update: I recently got a new laptop - going through the same process again so some items will change

 Welcome to my Windows setup!
 Recently I reinstalled Windows on a higher-capacity Samsung SSD, removing the old one.
 Here I'll list the programs I install as well as the configuration steps I perform.